Information for Landlords

 Rollos are prominent leaders in the property letting market in Fife and our brand is one of the most recognised in the area.
 Our local knowledge and specialist team enables us to market your property to its full potential and we can use our network of five offices to reach the widest possible client base.

 Our main objective is to ensure a smooth lettings process and to assist we have created a package best suited to your needs.
-For a detailed breakdown, please refer to our full terms and conditions.

 HANDLING THE LETTING PROCESS ON YOUR BEHALF